Types of No Claim Bonus in Health Insurance

 Understand No Claim Bonus Better with an Illustration

-The first policyholder wants his insurance coverage to increase in the future, so he opts for a policy with an NCB in the form of increased sum assured for every policy-free year, by 10%.
-Initially, the sum assured is Rs.
-10 Lakhs.
-But after one claim-free year, his coverage increases to Rs.
-11 lakh.
+The first policyholder wants his insurance coverage to increase in the future, so he opts for a policy with a no claim bonus in the form of an increased sum assured for every policy-free year, by 10%.
+Initially, the sum assured is ₹ 10 Lakhs.
+But after one claim-free year, his coverage increases to ₹ 11 lakh.
 This continues until the sum assured reaches the limit set by the insurer.

 Things You Should Know About NCB in Health Insurance

-As you have seen above, NCB can either give you increased coverage or reduced premium.
+As you have seen above, no claim bonus can either give you increased coverage or a reduced premium.
 However, neither the increase nor the discount is indefinite.
 There is a cap on the amount up to which your coverage can increase, or below which your premium cannot reduce.

-The terms and conditions of the NCB on each policy will be different.
+The terms and conditions of the NCB in health insurance on each policy will be different.
 So, make sure that you read the details thoroughly before making your purchase.
 This way, you will be aware of the benefits as well as the limits on your plan’s NCB.

 Do All Health Insurance Plans in India Offer No Claim Bonus?

-If you are unsure about whether or not your policy offers NCB, you can always check with your insurance provider if this feature is available.
+If you are unsure about whether or not your policy offers NCB, no claim bonus, you can always check with your insurance provider if this feature is available.